 VETnetwork Australia Training Services, the main VET service broker for Adelaide High School, is focussed on providing quality training opportunities to help young people achieve a nationally recognised qualification and to reach their full potential.
 VETnetwork Australia Training Services encourages partnership approach with key stakeholders committed to improving education and transition outcome for young people.

 Students who successfully complete a unit or units of study in their chosen VET course gain valuable industry experience, nationally recognised accreditation and are awarded credits towards both their SACE and possibly tafeSA certificates or Statements of Attainment for the competencies completed.

-Years 10 – 12 Adelaide High School students will have access to quality VET semester and full year courses.
+Years 10 – 12 Adelaide High School students have access to quality VET semester and full year courses.
 The courses have been grouped into these industry areas:

 - Animal Care and Management